Skip to navigation Skip to content

 This referral is for unsupported customers who cannot be referred to a community service and need specialist intervention.
 Otherwise, see Referral to external support services.

 Note: multiple and complex needs refers to individuals or families experiencing a combination of vulnerabilities.
-This may include agency debt issues, mental health, personal crisis, homelessness, disability and complex caring issues.
+This may include agency debt issues, family and domestic violence, mental health, homelessness, disability and complex caring issues.
 Inappropriate referrals will be returned to the Service Officer.

 Staff should: